Cancer Rates Are Growing Faster In Africa

 PROJECT

-The first of its kind in West Africa, the Africa Continental Cancer Center and Research Institute in Accra, Ghana is being developed as a world class, state-of-the-art, fully comprehensive cancer center to provide prevention, screening, diagnostic, treatment, palliative and research programs and services for West Africans.
+ACCCRI is being developed as a world class, state-of-the-art, fully comprehensive cancer center to provide prevention, screening, diagnostic, treatment, palliative and research programs and services for patients across the West Africa subregion.

-This privately funded, history-making legacy project informed by a partnership of continental and diaspora Africans working in collaboration with US cancer hospital planning advisors, investors, oncology and medical practitioners, clinical researchers, legal advisors, construction partners, architects, engineers, green power generation providers, local government agencies, local and international teaching hospitals & universities, pharmaceutical companies, equipment vendors, cancer support organizations, community and other stakeholders.
+This privately funded, history-making legacy project informed by a partnership of continental and diaspora Africans working in collaboration with the Ghana Atomic Energy Commission, international hospital business planning advisors, investors, oncology and medical practitioners, clinical researchers, legal advisors, construction partners, architects, engineers, green power generation providers, local government agencies, local and international teaching hospitals & universities, pharmaceutical companies, equipment vendors, cancer support organizations, community and other stakeholders.